-If your PC boot into the “Choose an operating system” screen every time you boot or restart your computer, it means that you have multiple Windows installed on your system.
-Thus, Windows pops the screen to let you choose which Windows to boot during startup.
-The screen is also known as dual boot options menu.
-This guide will show you how to remove or disable the Choose an Operating System screen from ever showing again in Windows 10.
+If you encounter the “Choose an operating system” screen every time you start or restart your Windows 11/10 computer, it means you have multiple Windows installations on your system.
+This screen, also known as the dual boot options menu, appears because Windows wants you to choose which Windows version to boot during startup.
+This guide will show you how to remove or disable the “Choose an Operating System” screen from appearing in Windows 11/10.

-Regardless if you have formatted your primary hard drives, the “Choose an operating system” screen will still show up as long as your Windows detects other existence of Windows OS on other partitions or other drives that you did not format.
-Besides, you don’t have to format your drive just to get rid of the dual boot menu options screen.
-You just have to remove the old Windows from being listed on the dual boot menu, leaving only your current Windows, so that there is no other operating system to choose from, thus, skipping the choose an operating system screen on startup.
+Even if you have formatted your primary hard drives, this screen will still appear as long as Windows detects another Windows OS on other partitions or drives that you did not format.
+However, you don’t need to format your drive to get rid of the dual boot menu options screen.
+You can simply remove the old Windows version from the dual boot menu, leaving only your current Windows.
+This way, there will be no other operating system to choose from, and the “Choose an operating system” screen will be skipped on startup.

 - Click Apply and restart your PC.
 The startup should now skip the “Choose an operating system” screen automatically.